As I have written here earlier:

-This fairly straightforward and practical prognostication of a patient’s back-to-work timeline, however, completely misses the boat when it comes to acknowledging the profound psychosocial impact of surviving a heart attack – no matter how much physical damage to the heart muscle has occurred.
+This fairly straightforward and dispassionate prognostication of a patient’s back-to-work timeline, however, misses the boat when it comes to acknowledging the profound psychosocial impact of surviving a heart attack – no matter how much physical damage to the heart muscle has occurred.

 A heart attack is simply so unlike any other health issue.

 Briefly, physicians assess the seriousness of any heart attack based on the amount of heart muscle that is permanently damaged by a sudden lack of blood flow to that muscle.
-If you’re a physician, there are two main types of heart attacks you will look for: STEMI and NSTEMI.
+If you’re a physician, there are two main types of heart attacks you will look for: STEMI and NSTEMI (or Non-STEMI).